0xC0000054/sc4-more-building-styles/README.md

 As an example from one of my tests, a 22 second run with the _BuildingStyleSelection_ and _LotStyleSelection_ options enabled produced a ~2 MB log file with ~15,500 lines.

+## Lua Functions

+The DLL provides a number of building style related functions for use by Lua scripts.
+See [building_style.lua](https://github.com/0xC0000054/sc4-more-building-styles/blob/main/dat/building_style.lua) for a list of the provided functions, and [building_style_tests.lua](https://github.com/0xC0000054/sc4-more-building-styles/blob/main/dat/building_style_tests.lua) for examples of their use.

 ## For DLL Modders

 This DLL provides several types for use by other DLL plugins, see the [documentation](https://github.com/0xC0000054/sc4-more-building-styles/blob/main/docs/For_DLL_Plugins.md) for more details.